harishkumarforeverr/Quick-Tricks-and-logics/interviews trickss/recuitercall.md

 3. **What is your current company name?**

-   - Answer: "I am currently employed at Techies Infotech Pvt Ltd."
+   - Answer: "I am currently employed at Techies Infotech Pvt Ltd. and Working as Software Developer in Tech Mahindra in Bangalore from
+January 2019 to August 2023.
+"

 4. **When was your last working day at your current company?**